 Nico Minoru needs to be afflicted with Bleeding to use her magic.
 Blood Magic, yes, but she's a teen goth.
 Of course, this is an intentional reference to the very intentional implications of the comic.

 Villain Sue: Arcade of SpecOps 15, who holds the Agent's entire roster — some of the most powerful heroes in the Marvel Universe — captive, and none of them can escape or do anything about it.

 The Woobie: There are quite few examples within the game:

-Nightcrawler, who like all other mutants, have been discriminated and hated by non-mutants his entire life.
+Nightcrawler, who like all other mutants, has been discriminated against and hated by non-mutants his entire life.
 It's been especially hard for him due to his appearance.
 Despite this, he chooses to side with the X-men and then S.H.I.E.L.D. and fight for the humans who feared and hated him.
-Because of this he has had to fight his own mother Mystique a few times.
+Because of this, he has had to fight his own mother Mystique a few times.
 Not that she cares.

-Karima Shapandar AKA Omega Sentinel who was brainwashed and program into a mutant-killing cyborg.
-In her Comic-book Collection story, she goes into a detail on how her insides were replaced with weaponry and sensors.
-After being deprogrammed does she realize who she was and that she can never be the same again.
+Karima Shapandar AKA Omega Sentinel, who was brainwashed and programmed into a mutant-killing cyborg.
+In her Comic-book Collection story, she goes into detail on how her insides were replaced with weaponry and sensors.
+Only after being deprogrammed does she realize who she was and that she can never be the same again.

-Thane whose life and death powers manifested as soon as Thanos came to Earth, accidentally causing the death of his people that helped healed.
-Then is pursued by the Death-obsessed titan for his power, who is actually his father.
+Thane, whose life and death powers manifested as soon as Thanos came to Earth, accidentally causing the death of his people that he helped heal.
+Then he's pursued by the Death-obsessed titan for his power, who is actually his father.